By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 | Dried gel | Package opened too early or stored improperly | Open only when ready to apply; reseal unused packages |

-| Expired electrodes | Gel chemistry degrades over time | Check expiration dates; rotate stock (first in, first out) |
+| Expired electrodes | Gel chemistry degrades over time | Check expiration dates; rotate stock (FIFO) |

 | On skin > 24 hours | Gel dehydrates and adhesive weakens | Replace every 24h (every 8h for neonates) |